harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 <a href="https://sitanchen.com/" style="text-decoration:none; font-weight:300;">Sitan Chen</a>, and
 <a href="https://www.physics.harvard.edu/people/facpages/cotler" style="text-decoration:none; font-weight:300;">Jordan Cotler</a>.

-At Harvard, I am associated with the
+At Harvard, I am affiliated with the
 <a href="https://quantum.harvard.edu/" style="text-decoration:none; font-weight:300;">Harvard Quantum Initiative</a>,
 the <a href="https://toc.seas.harvard.edu/" style="text-decoration:none; font-weight:300;">Theory of Computation Group</a>,
 and the <a href="https://www.physics.harvard.edu/" style="text-decoration:none; font-weight:300;">Department of Physics</a>.
 I am also a Junior Investigator at the
-<a href="https://iaifi.org/" style="text-decoration:none; font-weight:300;">NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)</a>.
+<a href="https://iaifi.org/" style="text-decoration:none; font-weight:300;">NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)</a>,
+based at <a href="https://www.mit.edu/" style="text-decoration:none; font-weight:300;">MIT</a>.

 My research lies at the interface of theoretical computer science and mathematical physics, with the goal of understanding the quantum world through computation and information.
 I am broadly interested in quantum complexity theory, including the quantum PCP conjecture, area laws, and connections to black holes and quantum field theory.
 I also study algorithms for learning quantum systems and extracting information from them, as well as problems in quantum many-body physics involving qubits, bosons, fermions, and anyons.

+Previously, I conducted research at Seoul National University through the
+<a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">Institute of Computer Technology</a>
+and the
-Previously, I was a Research Associate at the <a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Institute of Computer Technology</a> and a Research Affiliate at the <a href="https://rim.math.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Research Institute of Mathematics</a>.
-Before that, I completed my undergraduate studies in electrical and electronic engineering at <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a>, supported by the <a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Science and Technology Scholarship</a>.
+<a href="https://rim.math.snu.ac.kr/" style="text-decoration:none; font-weight:300;">Research Institute of Mathematics</a>.
+I completed my undergraduate studies in electrical and electronic engineering at
+<a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a>,
+fully supported by the
+<a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Science and Technology Scholarship</a>.

 📄 <a href="/assets/pdf/CV.pdf"><b>Curriculum Vitae</b></a> (Last updated: May 23, 2026)<br>
 🔗 <a href="http://www.linkedin.com/in/harris-quantum" style="text-decoration:none;">LinkedIn</a> |